Local Events

 Reedville Fishermen's Museum

-The Reedville Fishermen's Museum opens for the season Thursday, April 2nd, with four new exhibits on view through 2026.
+The Reedville Fishermen's Museum is now open for the season, with four new exhibits on view through 2026.
 The museum is full of artifacts and memorabilia telling the story of the Northern Neck's historic commercial fishing history.
 Outside on campus are several classic boats, at the dock and on shore.
 Activities being planned for the year include concerts, skipjack cruises, family boat building, golf cart party, fireworks, crabbing for kids, antique boat show and holiday celebrations.

 Three new exhibits are in the Watermen's Gallery: Images by Kodachrome, a photographic tribute to the area's watermen by Mike Fontaine; Northern Neck Master Gardeners' Shoreline Evaluation Program; and Smith Point Sea Rescue.